 Friends – A supportive friend will be aware of your diet changes.

-Other People on GAPS – There are growing numbers of online support groups on Facebook and Yahoo that are devoted to GAPS.
+Other People on GAPS – Online support groups on Facebook and elsewhere that are devoted to the GAPS Nutritional Protocol.

 These are great because they’re accessible from anywhere and you can get a lot of new ideas there.
 You’ll likely find others who are struggling with, or recovering from, a health problem like yours.
-The inspiration is so encouraging and the cheer leading can get you through tough times that your family and friends don’t understand.
+The inspiration is encouraging and the cheerleading can get you through tough times that your family and friends don’t understand.

 Be cautious about all the ideas that circulate online.
 They’re not always going to be safe or helpful for your unique health issues.
 Take things here with a grain of salt and do more research.

-Healthcare Practitioners – Of course, being a Certified GAPS Diet Practitioner, I’m partial to you getting the support of an expert.
+Healthcare Practitioners – As a Certified GAPS Diet Practitioner, I’m partial to you getting the support of an expert.

-An experienced GAPS Practitioner will have ways to help you explain GAPS to your family, suggestions for making it easier to socialize and travel while on GAPS, and can help you sift through all those Facebook rumors to figure out what can really work for you.
+An experienced GAPS Practitioner or Coach will have ways to help you explain GAPS to your family, suggestions for making it easier to socialize and travel while on GAPS, and can help you sift through all those Facebook rumors to figure out what can really work for you.
 They may have you take tests and their specialized training can help make GAPS much simpler by customizing food, supplements, and detoxification recommendations to your test results and history.
-Beyond GAPS Practitioners, having your doctor understand GAPS and agree that it’s a helpful thing to try can really ease your nerves.
+Beyond GAPS Practitioners, having your doctor understand GAPS (and agree that it’s helpful) can ease your nerves.

 Consider switching to another healthcare practitioner if yours says that GAPS is too hard, you should follow XYZ other plan that they can make money from, or who don’t understand basic nutrition like how natural fats are healing for your body.